mdn/browser-compat-data/docs/data-guidelines/api.md

 ### HTML element constructors

-HTML element constructors get no feature key.
+Do not create keys for HTML element constructors.
 In IDL, you can recognize them using the [`[HTMLConstructor]`](https://html.spec.whatwg.org/multipage/dom.html#html-element-constructors) extended attribute.

+This guideline was proposed in [#30349](https://github.com/mdn/browser-compat-data/pull/30349/).

 ## DOM events (`eventname_event`)